Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 Ireland has plenty of shops where you can buy whatever toiletries you need.
 Overpacking them just takes up valuable space in your suitcase.

-Moral of the Story is to Pack Smart and Embrace the Irish Weather
+The moral of the Story is to Pack Smart & embrace the Irish Weather

 The key to packing for Ireland is to expect the unexpected and be ready for anything.